-(iii) Exploration and evaluation costs
+(iii) Exploration and evaluation costs:

-Exploration and evaluation activity involves the search for hydrocarbon resources, the determination of technical feasibility and the assessment of commercial viability of an identified resource.
+Exploration and evaluation activities involve the search for hydrocarbon resources, the determination of technical feasibility and the assessment of commercial viability of an identified resource.
 Once the legal right to explore has been acquired, costs directly associated with an exploration well are capitalised as exploration and evaluation intangible assets until the drilling of the well is complete and the results have been evaluated.
 These costs include directly attributable employee remuneration, materials and fuel used, rig costs and payments made to contractors.
+Exploration and evaluation assets are subsequently measured at cost less accumulated impairment.